 Please identify the proposed loads to the public foul sewer from the new development.
+More information on this can be found in the document "British Water: Loads and Flows" on the Government website.

 3. Comparison of Flow to Public Foul Sewer pre- and post- development